-"You have the right to report or not report the incident of sexual misconduct.
+You have the right to report or not report the incident of sexual misconduct.
 You have the right to be protected from retaliation.
-You have the right to receive assistance and resources from the institution."
+You have the right to receive assistance and resources from the institution.

-COMPLAINANT'S INFORMATION (if different from repo rter): Complainant's Name: Complainant's Affiliation to AAMI (student reporting individual, student bystander, faculty, staff, unaffiliated): Complainant's Contact Information (if available): Telephone : Email : OFFENDER(S) INFORMATION: Offender's (Accused) Name (if known): Offender's (Accused) Affiliation to AAMI (student, faculty, staff, unaffiliated): INCIDENT INFORMATION: Date and Time of Incident: Location of Incident: Brief Description of Incident (nature of misconduct, context or circumstances, such as school sponsored trip, on campus event, clinical, off campus event, etc.): REPORTER'S INFORMATION (required): Reporter's Name: Date of Report:
+MPLAINANT'S INFORMATION (if different from reporter):

+mplainant's Name: mplainant's Affiliation to AAMI (student reporting individual, student bystander, faculty, staff, unaffiliated):

+mplainant's Contact Information (if available):

+ephone: Email:

+FENDER(S) INFORMATION:

+iender's (Accused) Name (if known): fender's (Accused) Affiliation to AAMI (student, faculty, staff, unaffiliated):

+CIDENT INFORMATION:

+te and Time of Incident: cation of Incident:

+ef Description of Incident (nature of misconduc campus event, clinical, off campus event, etc.) t, context or circumstances, such as school sponsored trip, on :

+PORTER'S INFORMATION (required):

+porter's Name: te of Report:

-Appendix E
+Appendix F